sustainableaviation/aircraftdetective/joss/paper.md

 # Auxiliary Functions

-The `jetfuelburn` package includes helper functions for basic problems in atmospheric physics, such as computation of airspeed from mach number based on ambient pressure.
+The `aircraftdetective` package includes helper functions for basic problems in atmospheric physics, such as computation of airspeed from mach number based on ambient pressure.

 # Interactive Documentation